Ravi Teja: 1988–1996: Early struggles

-Half way through his graduation, he went to Madras in 1988 to pursue a career in films.
+Half way through his graduation, Teja went to Madras in 1988 to pursue a career in films.
 In his early years in Madras, YVS Chowdary and Gunasekhar were his roommates.
 He played small roles in the films Karthavyam (1990), Abhimanyu (1990), Chaitanya (1991), Collector Gaari Alludu (1992), and Aaj Ka Goonda Raj (1992).
-Ravi Teja became an assistant director, working in several Bollywood as well as Telugu projects including Pratibandh, Aaj Ka Goonda Raj, and Criminal.
+Teja became an assistant director, working in several Bollywood as well as Telugu projects including Pratibandh, Aaj Ka Goonda Raj, and Criminal.
 He met Krishna Vamsi and worked as an assistant director under him for the 1996 hit film Ninne Pelladata.
 Vamsi also gave Ravi Teja the opportunity to act in a small role in that film.
 He continued to work as an assistant director for a few other films.

 1997–2000: Recognition

-In 1997, while still working as an assistant director, Ravi Teja got an opportunity to act in the film Sindhooram directed by Krishna Vamsi in a supporting role.
+In 1997, while still working as an assistant director, Teja got an opportunity to act in the film Sindhooram directed by Krishna Vamsi in a supporting role.
 The film won the National Film Award for Best Feature Film in Telugu.

-Ravi Teja followed up with roles in the films Seetharama Raju, Padutha Teeyaga, Manasichi Choodu and S. V. Krishna Reddy's Premaku Velayara.
+Teja followed up with roles in the films Seetharama Raju, Padutha Teeyaga, Manasichi Choodu and S. V. Krishna Reddy's Premaku Velayara.
 In 1999, he was cast in a leading role by Srinu Vaitla for Nee Kosam.
 The film won the Silver Nandi for Best Film.
 Ravi Teja won the Nandi Award for Best Actor Special Jury for his performance.
 Following this, he started appearing in more significant roles such as Krishna Vamsi's Samudram, Chiranjeevi's Annayya and Budget Padmanabham.
 He also appeared in lead roles in multi-starrer films such as Kshemamga Velli Labhamga Randi, Tirumala Tirupati Venkatesa, Sakutumba Saparivaara Sametam and Ammayi Kosam.